jaschwanewede/210_final_labyrinth/README.md

 # 210_final_labyrinth
-code for MAT 210 final
+Code for MAT 210 Labyrinth final project, created by Tony Mallen-Ntiador, Will Schuckenbrock, and Jack Schwanewede.

+Upload your own image to trace a labyrinth of the image, using the updatedLabyrinth file.